awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Configuring EBS\-based Storage \(AWS SDKs\)<a name="es-createdomain-configure-ebs-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the Amazon ES Configuration API Reference, including the `--ebs-options` parameter for `UpdateElasticsearchDomainConfig`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including the `--ebs-options` parameter for `UpdateElasticsearchDomainConfig`\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 ## Modifying VPC Access Configuration<a name="es-createdomain-configure-vpc-endpoints"></a>

 If you configured a domain to reside within a VPC, you can modify the configuration using the Amazon ES console\.
-To migrate a public domain to a VPC domain, see [[ERROR] BAD/MISSING LINK TEXT](es-vpc.md#es-migrating-public-to-vpc)\.
+To migrate a public domain to a VPC domain, see [Migrating from Public Access to VPC Access](es-vpc.md#es-migrating-public-to-vpc)\.

 ### Configuring VPC Access \(Console\)<a name="es-createdomain-configure-vpc-endpoints-console"></a>